Plastic bag bans in Australia: Victoria

-In mid-2017, Victoria's state government expressed its preference for a national ban, while confirming it would be open to a state-level ban in future.
+In mid-2017, Victoria's state government expressed its preference for a national ban, while confirming it would be open to a state-level ban in the future.
 In October 2017, Daniel Andrews stated that Victoria would introduce a ban on plastic bags, with the start date to be announced in early 2018 after consultation with industry and the community.
 The Government subsequently announced the plastic bag ban would commence by 1 November 2019.

 New South Wales

-In 2017, Premier Gladys Berejiklian stated that no regulation was needed because retailers responsible for 80% of plastic bags in the state (Coles, Woolworths and Harris Farm) would voluntarily stop providing free plastic bags themselves.
-In October 2019, the Berejiklian Government blocked a Labor party bill that would ban plastic bags, arguing that its plastic waste reduction discussion paper should be released first.
+In 2017, Premier Gladys Berejiklian stated that no regulation was needed because retailers responsible for 80% of plastic bags in the state (Coles, Woolworths, and Harris Farm) would voluntarily stop providing free plastic bags themselves.
+In October 2019, the Berejiklian Government blocked a Labor Party bill that would ban plastic bags, arguing that its plastic waste reduction discussion paper should be released first.
 The discussion paper was released in March 2020, and included a proposed plastic bag ban, which was likely to come into effect in 2021 following community consultation.

-In November 2021, a bill finally passed into law to explicitly legally ban single use plastics throughout NSW.
+In November 2021, a bill finally passed into law to explicitly legally ban single-use plastics throughout NSW.
 The law went into legal effect on 1 June 2022.